polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 }
 ```

-Now that we have established our module structure, we can add the logic which powers these functions.
-First, we will write the logic for initializing our storage items:
+Now that we have established our module structure, we can add the logic that powers these functions.
+First, let's write the logic for initializing our storage items within `set_payment` function:

 ```rust
 // This function initializes the `payment` storage item
 // It also populates the pot with an initial value